-As 1 of roughly 200 individuals in the US certified in gas chromatography, or the scientific analysis of blood test results, de la Paz has virtually unmatched insight into DWI test results and the science behind your case.
-This experience is used to predict and pick apart the prosecutors arguments as well as help you get the outcome you deserve.
+Brent de la Paz is 1 of roughly 200 individuals in the US certified in gas chromatography, or the scientific analysis of blood alcohol test results.
+Brent has virtually unmatched insight into blood alcohol test results and the science behind DWI cases.
+This experience is used to predict and pick apart the prosecutor’s arguments as well as help you get the outcome you deserve.

 Experience winning DWI, drug, and related criminal charges.

 Driving Under The Influence Of Drugs

 If you have been accused of a DWI involving drugs, including any substance that impedes your normal use of your physical or mental faculties (such as marijuana or even prescription drugs), it may contribute to DWI charges.
 Brent de la Paz can help you protect your freedom and your ability to drive.
-The Brent can ensure we have extensive experience in DWI and drug charge defense, which provides for a thorough perspective in cases involving impaired driving.
+Brent can ensure we have extensive experience in DWI and drug charge defense, which provides for a thorough perspective in cases involving impaired driving.

-Only a few people are aware that it is in fact possible for an individual to be charged with impaired driving even if they are taking medication that has been lawfully prescribed to them.
-Any substance that impedes your normal use of your physical or mental faculties can contribute to DWI charges.
+Few people are aware that it is in fact possible for an individual to be charged with a DWI even if they are taking medication that has been lawfully prescribed to them.
+Any substance, including prescription drugs, that impedes your normal use of your physical or mental faculties can contribute to DWI charges.

 De la Paz’s full-service DWI defense firm has helped many drivers face drug affiliated DWI charges.
 De la Paz uses a variety of defenses to ensure his clients have the best possible chance of success — from challenging field sobriety tests and blood tests to questioning the validity of the traffic stop itself.